...

 Introduction to Cocaine Addiction

-According to the National Institute on Drug Abuse, a 2020 study found that an estimated 1.9% of individuals over the age of 12 reported using cocaine in the past year.
-The same study found that of the 1.9% of individuals who have used cocaine, about 0.5% have a cocaine use disorder.
+The prevalence of cocaine use and cocaine addiction is a significant public health concern.
+According to the National Institute on Drug Abuse, a 2020 study revealed that an estimated 1.9% of individuals in the U.S. over the age of 12 reported using cocaine within the past year.
+Within that group, the same study found that approximately 0.5% met the criteria for a diagnosable cocaine use disorder, highlighting the transition from casual use to a full-blown cocaine addiction for many.

 Our Cocaine Addiction Treatment Center